UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Idea Creator clicks on "add honorarium note" button on their idea page
-* Idea Creator enters input for the note
+* Idea Creator enters text input for the note
 * Idea details page gets successfully updated with the new note
 ```